Dec 17, 2020

-Mold is a common enemy of homeowners in Ontario.
+Mold is a common enemy of homeowners.
 It’s not something you want to see, and it’s a common result of home water damage from flooding, leaks, and other issues.
 Mold growth can also happen over time in areas where water and moisture are present.

-What You Need To Know About Mold Water Damage And Home Insurance
+What You Need To Know About Mold Water Damage And Insurance

 Mold and water damage go hand in hand.
 Where there are leaks, pooling water, and dampness, mold is never too far behind.
 It’s found on carpets, drywall, and many other surfaces, especially after you’ve experienced basement flooding.